nmsn/issue-collection-md/README.md

 # issue-collection-md

-Collect repo issues to list.
+A script to collect repo issues list in a markdown file.